Teaching Resources about Lemurs

 Age 6 and up

-Set up education stations, and use a one-page info sheet to learn about the featured lemur species found in that area.
+Set up education stations, and use a one-page info sheet to learn about the featured lemur species in that area.
 Complete the task for each station and write about what you learned in your Passport to Madagascar Field Notebook to earn your passport stamps!

 Citizen Science Project: Lemur Ethogram